David Brancaccio (Courtesy “NOW”)

 LCB: The New York Times ran a column yesterday by Maureen Dowd about the “anachronism” that is the white male news anchor, in which Dowd refers to Tom Brokaw’s successor, Brian Williams, as a “Tom pod person.”
 How, if at all, are you a Bill pod person and how are you not?

 DB: An Italian-Jewish guy like me from Maine who majored in African Studies and was born during the 1960 presidential primaries is never going to fill the “pod” of a great Texan who was there with the president the day the 1964 Civil Rights Act was signed into law.
-But Bill Moyers also has a career using broadcasting to help us understand what is important in life and what it all means, and that is a tradition I feel I’ve honored during my 28 years in the business and stand ready to continue to honor as “NOW” moves into 2005.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But Bill Moyers also has a career using broadcasting to help us understand what is important in life and what it all means, and that is a tradition I feel I’ve honored during my 28 years in the business and stand ready to continue to honor as “NOW” moves into 2005.Liz Cox Barrett is a writer at CJR.